Station wagon: Two-door wagons

 The first two-door station wagon was the 1946 Willys Jeep Station Wagon.
 Other early two-door station wagons were the 1951 Nash Rambler and the 1954 Studebaker Conestoga.
 In 1956, Studebaker introduced three new two-door wagons in Pelham, Parkview, and Pinehurst trims.

 General Motors began producing two-door station wagons in 1955 with the "Chevrolet Handyman" and the "Pontiac Chieftain".
 General Motors also introduced the sportier Chevrolet Nomad and Pontiac Safari to their lineup in 1955.
 Ford began production of steel-bodied two-door station wagons in 1952 with the Ford Ranch Wagon.
-In 1956 Ford responded to the Nomad and Safari with its own sporty two-door wagon, The Ford Parklane.
-The Parklane was a one-year-only model, succeeded by the Ford Del Rio in 1957.
+In 1956, Ford responded to the Nomad and Safari with the two-door wagon, the Ford Parklane.
+This was a one-year-only model, succeeded by the Ford Del Rio in 1957.

-After the merger of Nash and Hudson, the new company, American Motors (AMC) reintroduced the two-door wagon in the "new" Rambler American line in 1958.
+After the merger of Nash and Hudson, the new company, American Motors (AMC), reintroduced the two-door wagon in the "new" Rambler American line in 1958.
 It was "recycling" with only a few modifications from the original version and targeted buyers looking for "no-frills" economy.
 American Motors' strategy of reintroducing an old design made for two distinct model runs, one of few examples where such a strategy has been successful for an automobile manufacturer.

 The Chevrolet Vega Kammback, introduced in September 1970, was the first U.S.-made four-seat wagon and the first two-door wagon from GM in six years.
-It shared its wheelbase and length with Vega coupe versions and was produced in the 1971–1977 model years.
+It shared its wheelbase and length with Vega coupe versions and was produced in the 1971 through 1977 model years.

 American Motors offered a two-door wagon version of the AMC Pacer from 1977 through 1980.
+The wagon embodied all the features and handling of the coupe, including the wheelbase, while only 2.5 in longer and increasing cargo capacity to 48.3 cuft with the rear seat down.

-The last two-door wagon available in America, the Geo Storm, was discontinued in 1993.
+The last two-door wagon available marketed in the United States, the Geo Storm was the 1991 and 1992 "Wagonback", featuring a long roof and a rear hatch in place of the sloping liftback versions.